 After leaving high school and qualifying as a banker, Maurits Weigand decided to attend university in Germany’s financial hub, Frankfurt.
 He graduated from Frankfurt School of Finance & Management with a Bachelor’s degree and then went on to earn a Master of Finance degree – both while working full-time.
 After working in Commerzbank’s Forex Trading division for several years, he moved into management consultancy, and has been working in PricewaterhouseCooper’s Asset Management division since 2011.
-In his spare time, Maurits Weigand travels around Hesse as a referee for the SV 07 Heddernheim football club.
+In 2014, Weigand became a senior manager for Stragety & Consulting and Financial Services at Accenture in Hamburg.
+In his spare time, Maurits Weigand travels around Hamburg as a referee for the TSV Buchholz 08 football club.

 To what extent did your course at Frankfurt School prepare you for the challenges of your current job?

 For one thing, the course gave me a thorough grounding in the various specialist areas and aspects of the financial sector; for another, I acquired analytical skills to advanced academic standard, and these have been extremely useful – especially when devising specialist concepts, describing processes and presenting results.
 Learning how to formulate compelling arguments is something you’ve generally perfected by the time you finish your Master’s thesis!

 What influence did Frankfurt School have on you as a person?